Top 21 things to do and see in Haight-Ashbury, San Francisco

 1. Marvel at the architecture of the Victorian Houses

 Haight Ashbury was one of the few neighborhoods that was not greatly affected by the 1906 earthquake and still has a lot of older Victorian homes.
-Stroll across the Haight Street, Ashbury Street and Central Avenue to see some of these Victorian homes.
+Stroll across Haight Street, Ashbury Street, and Central Avenue to see some of these Victorian homes.

 2. Check out the Painted Ladies of Haight Ashbury